The Better Sleep Clinic | Auckland Sleep Medicine | NZ Insomnia Clinic

 Sleep hygiene advice ranges from cutting back on caffeine (sensible), to sleeping in a Carbonite fridge and hoping you don’t wake up in Jabba The Hutt’s palace (somewhat silly).

-(Okay, I admit, sleeping in a Carbonite fridge isn’t actually a sleep hygiene recommendation and it’s scientific status as an insomnia treatment is…..hmmm).
+(Okay, we admit, sleeping in a Carbonite fridge isn’t actually a sleep hygiene recommendation and it’s scientific status as an insomnia treatment is…..hmmm).

 But like everything on the web, if sleep hygiene is so popular it must be an effective insomnia treatment right?
 Hmmm..... again.